dashtoon/hunyuan-video-keyframe-control-lora/README.md

 # **HunyuanVideo Keyframe Control Lora**

-This repo contains PyTorch model definitions, pre-trained weights and inference/sampling code for our paper exploring HunyuanVideo.
+This repo contains PyTorch model definitions, pre-trained weights and inference/sampling code for our experiments on HunyuanVideo Keyframe Control Lora.

 ## 🔥🔥🔥 News!!